The Koko Head Hike railway stairs are a grueling test of will and lead you to the Koko Head Crater summit, which is a view worth the grind!

 Koko Head Crater Hiking Tour Guide option

-The hike itself is free but it isn’t near Waikiki.
+The hike itself is free and not hard to navigate but it isn’t near Waikiki.
 There is a tour that includes transport, assistance, food, and someone to carry your water and guide you along the way.
-If you prefer to do the tour with a guide and including hotel pick/up and drop-off from Waikiki it could be a good option.
+If you prefer to do the tour with a guide and including hotel pick/up and drop-off from Waikiki it could be a good option and takes the organization out of the equation.
 The tour does have good reviews and for many, it may be a valuable tour especially as it includes the pick-up and drop-off from your hotel in Waikiki.
+It’s only $40 per person so when you take into account transport fees it’s a pretty cheap price and will come with some great local knowledge.

 Book your tour: Koko Head Trail Guided Adventure